ubcctf/ubcctf.github.io/about.md

 Our team was initially formed by [Robert Xiao](https://www.robertxiao.ca/) in February 2019 shortly after he took his position in the CS department.
 Robert started playing CTFs during his PhD with the top team PPP.
 Since then he's competed in many high-tier CTFs including several [DEF CON](https://en.wikipedia.org/wiki/DEF_CON) CTF finals, which is a classic "Attack/Defence" CTF that attracts many of the world's most talented hackers.

 Since our team's formation, we've slowly attracted a core group of students and alumni that regularly play in CTF competitions.
-On average around 2-3 CTFs per month.
+We very consistently play in a CTF each weekend, with exceptions around holidays and finals.
 Our mentality toward the competitions is usually casual, with a focus on learning and having fun, rather than competing.
-This means that there's <span style="white-space: nowrap">**no obligation**</span> on any of our team members to regularly participate.
+This means that there's **no obligation** on any of our team members to regularly participate.

-That being said, once we're in the competition and racing for flags, we usually get pretty into it.
+That being said, once we're in the competition and racing for flags, we get pretty into it.

 Our worldwide ranking and history can be found on [ctftime.org](https://ctftime.org/team/73723).
+Some highlights are having won TamuCTF, b01lers CTF, and Cryptoverse CTF in 2022, winning b01lers CTF again in 2023, and having won DEF CON CTF in 2022 and 2023 in collaboration with [PPP](https://pwning.net/) and [The Duck](https://theori.io/) as the Maple Mallard Magistrates.

 We encourage any fellow **UBC students, faculty or alumni** to join in, no experience required.
 You can join our weekly meetings, ask questions, and introduce yourself if you wish.
 You may also join and participate in any CTF that we play together.
 We announce our plans to participate in upcoming CTFs on Discord.